hoani/hoani.github.io/_posts/guides/engineering/mathematics/2020-07-26-quaternionsUnderstandingRotations.md

 The mathematics of quaternions are a little bit more involved than what I described above.

-Thier inventer, William Hamilton desctibes them as quotents of two vectors, which requires $$ \Vert \widehat{q} \Vert = 1.0 $$.
+Thier inventer, William Hamilton describes them as quotents of two vectors, which requires $$ \Vert \widehat{q} \Vert = 1.0 $$.
 Therefore, $$ a $$ effectively describes how much a vector should not rotate in order to point in the direction of another vector.

 A value of $$ a = 1.0 $$ indicates the two vectors making up the quaternion pointed in the same direction.